DayuHuu/Awesome-Single-Cell-Clustering/README.md

 [AKGR-url]: https://github.com/DayuHuu/Awesome-Single-Cell-Clustering

 # Awesome-Single-Cell-Clustering
 ASCC: Awesome Single Cell Clustering is a collection of single-cell clustering works, including papers, codes and datasets :fire:.
-Any problems, please contact hzauhdy@gmail.com or w13840532920@163.com.
+Any problems, please contact hudy@bmie.neu.edu.cn or w13840532920@163.com.
 Any other interesting papers or codes are welcome.
 If you find this repository useful to your research or work, it is really appreciated to star this repository.

 [![GitHub stars][stars-img]][stars-url]
 [![GitHub forks][fork-img]][fork-url]